amazon-connect/amazon-connect-streams/Documentation.md

     the softphone components will be allowed to be hosted in this window or tab.
   * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a call is incoming.
   * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
+* `chat`: This object is optional and allows you to specify ringtone params for Chat.
+  * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a chat is incoming.
+  * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.